Tag Archives: wisconline

 Identities: Usernames vs. Nicknames

 When you join a server, you can optionally set a server-specific nickname.
-This can be changed at any point (much like Twitter display names).
-For the purposes of WisCon, it may be useful to think of this as being like your badge name; if you like, you could add information like your location or your pronouns.
+This can be changed at any point.
+For the purposes of WisCon, it may be useful to think of this as being like your badge name.
+For example, you could set a nickname of Name (pronouns).

 Your username (but not your email) is visible to everyone on servers you belong to, even if you set a different nickname.
 If you have an existing Discord username that includes a name that you do not want to share in fannish spaces, you may wish to create a new Discord account for the purposes of participating in WisCon.

 Discord servers are organized into a number of channels.
 Certain channels are accessible to everyone who belongs to the server; others are private, and restricted only to people with certain roles.
-You might be able to view a channel even though you don’t have permission to post to it—if you think you should have access to a channel that you don’t, message someone with the @moderator role.
+You might be able to view a channel even though you don’t have permission to post to it—if you think you should have access to a channel that you don’t, send a message to ModMail to speak to moderators.

 We have set up both general discussion channels, and channels specific to individual programming items.

-• Information: #welcome-and-rules, #how-to, and #bulletin-board are where to go for general information on WisCon’s code of conduct, how the server works, and convention-wide announcements.
-Moderators and concom members can post to the bulletin board, if you want something announced on your behalf. #links-to-streams is a dedicated channel that gathers together all links to YouTube streams. #peer-to-peer-tech-help is a place to ask other WisCon members for help with tech issues.
+• Information: #welcome-and-rules and #bulletin-board are where to go for general information on WisCon’s code of conduct and convention-wide announcements.
+Moderators and concom members can post to the bulletin board, if you want something announced on your behalf. #peer-to-peer-tech-help is a place to ask other WisCon members for help with tech issues.

-• Community Text Channels: For general off-topic conversation, we invite you to join #lobby-con or #the-bar#the-bar even has a bot that will serve you a range of (virtual) themed WisCon menu items!
+• Community Text Channels: For general off-topic conversation, we invite you to join #lobby-con or #the-bar.
 Everyone who joins the server will be announced in #new-arrivals.
 The #meetups channel is available for organizing meetups on other platforms—want to hold a video conference with other attendees?
 Post here!

 • Events: Each streamed event has a dedicated channel, arranged in chronological order.